The map below includes links to information on over 1,300 existing recreational trails located in the state of Florida.

-An existing recreational trail is defined as a paved or unpaved trail for hiking, biking, equestrian, multiple use, paddling, or motorized use (All Terrain Vehicles, Off Highway Motorized Vehicles, Recreational Off-Highway Vehicles) which are open to the public.
+An existing recreational trail is defined as a paved or unpaved trail for hiking, biking, equestrian, multiple use, paddling or motorized use (all terrain vehicles, off-highway motorized vehicles and recreational off-highway vehicles) and is open to the public.
 This does not include on-road bike lanes or sidewalks.
-A larger version of this map can be accessedhere.
+A larger version of this map is available.

 To get started, simply click and drag to your desired location in the map.
 You can zoom in/out using the +/- buttons in the upper left-hand corner of the map window.
 If you are interested in discovering trails in a certain area, use the search bar in the upper right-hand corner of this map window to search by places such as cities, counties or major geographic features.
-Clicking on a trail feature in this map will reveal an external link to more information on that feature.
+Selecting a trail feature in this map will reveal an external link to more information on that feature.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.